Hello from 1066 – A Medieval Mosaic

 As we left the shop we noticed that people were lining the street for the Remembrance Day Parade which was due to start at 12.
 So we joined the small crowd.
 First came the Salvation Army band and just before it got to us one of the band tripped or collapsed.
 The parade stopped while the gentleman was helped to one side and it was off again.
 There were army, navy, and groups of cadets of all forces including St Johns Ambulance and Community Police cadets.
 There were also gentlemen who had served in the forces wearing their medals.
 It was very moving to see.
 Then we moved down to the Cathedral.

-We purchased a visitor photography permit to allow Mike to take as many photos as he wants and the followed the Guide around the cathedral together.
+We purchased a visitor photography permit to allow Mike to take as many photos as he wants and then followed the written guide around the cathedral together.
 The Cathedral Church of St Peter and the Holy and Indivisible Trinity, in Gloucester, England, stands in the north of the city near the River Severn.
 The abbey originated in 678 or 679 and was dedicated to Saint Peter.
 Abbot Serlo (1072–1104) was appointed by William the Conqueror in 1072 and he planned the new Abbey in the Romanesque style.
 It was consecrated in 1100.

 The cathedral, built as the abbey church, consists of a Norman nucleus with additions in every style of Gothic architecture.
 It is 420 feet (130 m) long, and 144 feet (44 m) wide, with a 15th-century central tower rising to the height of 225 ft (69 m) and topped by four delicate pinnacles making it a famous landmark.
 The nave is Norman with an Early English roof; the crypt, under the choir, aisles, chapels and Chapter House are Norman.
 The crypt is one of the four apsidal cathedral crypts in England, the others being at Worcester, Winchester and Canterbury.